zhangliliang/RPN_BF/README.md

 ### Introduction

-This code is relative to an [arXiv tech report](https://arxiv.org/abs/1607.07032), which is also accepted on ECCV 2016.
+This code is relative to an [arXiv tech report](https://arxiv.org/abs/1607.07032), which is accepted on ECCV 2016.

 The RPN code in this repo is written based on the MATLAB re-implementation of Faster R-CNN.
 Details about Faster R-CNN are in: [ShaoqingRen/faster_rcnn](https://github.com/ShaoqingRen/faster_rcnn).